How to Get Along in an HOA

 “If I were to make one recommendation to a group of folks trying to live on land together… it is to seek out education and training on how to make decisions together.”
 Diana Leafe Christian

 Parliamentary procedures are the rules that help us maintain order and ensure fairness in all decision-making processes.
 It provides a framework within which a group can consider issues and resolve disputes.
-Rules are created to ensure and balance the rights of various groups within an organization and provides checks and balances against “power over” behaviors.
+Rules are created to ensure and balance the rights of various groups within the organization and provide checks and balances against “power over” behaviors.

 “A single conversation should not lead to action,” Christian adds.
 “When the impact of a decision is widespread throughout the community, then so must be the vetting process.
 This requires multiple opportunities to discuss, consider, change minds, object, re-evaluate, and reshape what is being proposed.
 The goal is to leave no one out of the discussion.”